mikependon/RepoDB/README.md

  - We will avoid developing complex JOINs (until it is needed and requested by the community)
  - We will never ever do try-catch inside the library

-### Todos
+## Next Version

- - Documentation: Trace, StatementBuilder
+ -

+### Features

- - Add the currently used IStatementBuilder on the IStatementBuilder methods
+ - Add the currently used IStatementBuilder on the IStatementBuilder methods - in progress (4/14/2018)
- - Add ExecutionTime (Timespan) property in the TraceLog class.
+ - Add ExecutionTime (Timespan) property in the TraceLog class - in progress (4/14/2018)
  - Cache CommadType in Repository Level
  - Entity Property Caching
  - Support Column-Based Update using Dynamics